Mineral water Cos earning billions but paying nothing: CJP

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The Chief Justice of Pakistan (CJP), Mian Saqib Nisar, on Sunday directed a chartered accountant firm to conduct a forensic audit of a bottled mineral water brand and directed its counsel Barrister Aitzaz Ahsan and other bottled water manufacturing companies to sit together and bring forth a viable plan to rationalise the purchasing price of ground water.
+LAHORE: Chief Justice of Pakistan (CJP) Mian Saqib Nisar on Sunday directed a chartered accountant firm to conduct a forensic audit of a bottled mineral water brand and directed its counsel Barrister Aitzaz Ahsan and other bottled water manufacturing companies to sit together and bring forth a viable plan to rationalise the purchasing price of ground water.

 Chief Justice Nisar said to Aitzaz Ahsan that the court would order the government to also wave off the existing price of water (0.4 paisa per liter) as a charity if his client/ company was not able to pay a rational price.
 The chief justice directed the company to deposit a bank surety of Rs1 billion when Barrister Ahsan sought one-month time for deliberations with stakeholders and government authorities to rationalise the water price.